framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 ### public any function addAlias( string aliasName, string beanName )

 Add an alias for a given bean name.
-This allows you to have a more meaningly / friendly name for a bean than the default that is deduced from the file and folder names.
+Prefer the new "builder" syntax of the `declare()` method.

 ### public any function addBean( string beanName, any beanValue )

 Tell DI/1 that the given bean name should resolve to the supplied value.
 The value may be any type of data.
-This is good way to provide named configuration values for your managed beans.
+Prefer the new "builder" syntax of the `declare()` method.

 ### public boolean function containsBean( string beanName )